Buying home insurance

 It’s up to you to decide whether to list the following on your Budget Direct contents policy:

-- contents you want to insure for more than our benefit limit (where applicable)
+- contents items with a higher replacement value than our benefit limit (where applicable)

-- portable items you want covered when you take them with you away from your home.
+- portable items you want covered at the insured address and when you take them with you away from your home.

 You can specify your contents when you get a quote and buy a policy or – if you’ve already bought one – by calling us on 1800 182 310 or logging into your online account and editing your policy.